haward79/porn_video_downloader/README.md

 - Software
   - Linux based OS
+    - *Note : This program may run on Windows by modifying some codes.*
   - Python 3
   - Python 3 Library - Selenium (web browser driver)
-  - Web Browser

-Please install appropriate web browser and driver for selenium(python library).
+    - Please install appropriate web browser and driver for selenium(python library).
-You can get reference from [selenium website](https://pypi.org/project/selenium/).
+    - You can get reference from [selenium website](https://pypi.org/project/selenium/).

-*Note : This program may run on Windows by modifying some codes.*
+  - Web Browser (with media codecs)
+    - You can install the codecs by apt with package name libavcodec-extra.

 # Install
 This program doesn't need to install.